Pride Of Manchester Manchester United shirts 2000-2008

 2002-2003 - Manchester United away shirt

 The 2002 away kit from Nike was just as impressive as the home strip.
 A white jersey with black shorts and white socks, it will probably be best remembered for Ruud van Nistelrooy's amazing goal against FC Basle.
-Unfortuantely it was also the kit in which United lost the Worthington Cup Final to the scousers (Launch date June 2002.
-Expires May 2003).
+Unfortunately it was also the kit in which United lost the Worthington Cup Final to the scousers (Launch date June 2002.
+Expired May 2003).

 Manchester United third kit 2002